 I don’t believe those are empty words.
 As far as I know, nobody on this planet has ever had a courage to proclaim such a strong, bold statement.

 I don’t believe Jesus is a liar.
-I don’t believe he is a freak either.
+I don’t believe he is a lunatic either.
 I don’t believe an ordinary man has authority for even saying those words.

 If those words are meaningless, then we are all in trouble: our lives are essentially meaningless too.
 Why?
 Because there is no hope for future (we are all simply born to die, to stop existing, so we may do whatever we want while we are alive).

 I choose to believe.
 Those words are revelation from the Life Giver Himself… to give an assurance of hope in the midst of uncertainties in this world… to comfort those who mourn for the passing of the beloved ones… to encourage us that one day we will see the Lord of heaven and earth face to face [in His glorious home] where there is no more pain, no more tears, no more darkness.

 Do you believe this?